 The city went through a revitalization in preparation for the 1992 Olympics.
 The train tracks that had separated Barcelona from the sea were removed.
 Barcelona suddenly became the coastal city that it should have always been.

 The area is fast becoming the new it place.
 Artists and design companies set up shop there in the spacious lofts.
 The real estate market seems to be booming.
 Buildings in Poblenou include the Torre Agba, a 38-floor skyscraper designed by Jean Nouvel.
 It reminds you of the Gerkin in London.

 It is, according to the designer, supposed to represent a geyser, but you can see why it has earned other names :-).
 It’s a sleek glass building that is done in the Barcelona colors of red and blue and is like a beacon in the city.

 What to see in Poblenou Barcelona and beyond:

-The El Encants Barcelona flea market – One of the places that has taken on a new look.
+The El Encants Barcelona flea market – One of the places that have taken on a new look.
 It is a hybrid indoor/outdoor market.
 It feels outdoorsy and fresh air blows through, yet there is a glassy roof providing shade.
 I’ve never seen anything like it before.
-You can buy pretty much anything there, from used clothes to second hand electronics to new bathroom fixtures.
+You can buy pretty much anything there, from used clothes to second-hand electronics to new bathroom fixtures.

 Get your free quote on Travel Insurance